Tyler Stephenson Player Props: Reds vs. Nationals

 Tyler Stephenson At The Plate

-- Stephenson is batting .266 with 12 doubles, a triple, seven home runs and 32 walks.
+- Stephenson has 13 doubles, a triple, seven home runs and 34 walks while hitting .267.

-- Among the qualifying hitters in MLB action, he ranks 60th in batting average, 48th in on-base percentage, and 118th in slugging.
+- Among the qualified batters in MLB action, he ranks 57th in batting average, 38th in on-base percentage, and 115th in slugging.

-- In seven games this season, he has hit a long ball (8.8%, and 2.1% of his trips to the plate).
+- Stephenson will look to extend his four-game hitting streak.
+He's batting .417 with one homer over the course of his last games.

-- In 36.3% of his games this season, Stephenson has had at least one RBI.
-He's picked up more than one in 8.8%.
+- In 8.6% of his games this season, he has hit a home run, and 2.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.